 \subsection{Supervised Learning}

 The objective of \ac{ML} algorithms is to learn from experiences.
-Here learning refers to improving by experience at a particular task \cite{Mitchell_book}.
-In supervised learning, which is one of the primary categories of \ac{ML} algorithms, these experiences happen to be labeled datasets, wherein the algorithm is fed with the inputs and the expected output, and the goal is to learn a mapping from the input to the output.
-This article discusses the various knowledge transferring learning algorithms in the supervised sense only.
+Here, learning refers to improving by experience at a particular task \cite{Mitchell_book}.
+In supervised learning, one of the primary categories of \ac{ML} algorithms, these experiences happen to be labeled datasets, wherein the algorithm is fed with the inputs and the expected output, and the goal is to learn a mapping from the input to the output.
+This article discusses only the various knowledge-transferring learning algorithms in the supervised sense.